What you may not know about rewarding a dog’s fear or aggression

 Can treats reinforce a dog’s fear or aggression?

-surrender_the_treasure_dog Biological preparedness, activation of the sympathetic nervous system and cognitive processes are all factor important factors in addressing this.
+Biological preparedness, activation of the sympathetic nervous system and cognitive processes are all factor important factors in addressing this.

-What we learn has an adaptive logic
+What behavior Becomes Reinforced has an adaptive logic

-The concept of rewarding a dog for a behavior will cause it to repeat is a nice tidy idea, but dogs are not simple vending machines where you put something in and something comes out.
-There is more at work; we make associations with situations that are most likely to help us survive given the context of the situation we are in.
+The idea that rewarding a dog for behavior will result in the dog repeating the behavior is tidy, but dogs are not simple vending machines where you put something in and something comes out.
+But there is more at work; we make associations with situations that are most likely to help us survive given the context of the situation we are in.
 In other words, what we learn has an adaptive logic.
+This means its not a one-size-fits-all approach.

 classical-conditioning